Sarjukumar/Multi-Agent/Multi_Agent_Application/readme.md

 1. Check the error messages in the Streamlit interface
 2. Review the console logs for detailed debugging information
 3. Ensure all credentials are properly configured
-4. Verify network connectivity to Snowflake and Anthropic APIs
+4. Verify network connectivity to Snowflake APIs

 ## 📄 License

-Multi-Agent System for P&C Insurance Test Case Generation -  AI
+Multi-Agent System for P&C Insurance Test Case Generation – AI

 ---